Find freedom from chronic pain

 • Does your pain change with your stress levels?

-• Does it get triggered by sounds or smells?
+• Does it get triggered by sounds, smells or the weather?

 • Does your pain disappear sometimes?